RevaLaxmi/Aeromagnetic-Noise-Reduction/README.md

    - **66% of the data → Training (`train_X`, `train_y`)**
    - **34% of the data → Testing (`test_X`, `test_y`)**
    - Saves these as `.npy` files for later use.

+   - Training Data: (160030, 3) → 160,030 samples with 3 features each.
+   - Testing Data: (81731, 3) → 81,731 samples with 3 features each.

+   - If you train on all the data, the model might just memorize it instead of learning general patterns.
+Testing on unseen data helps check if the model can make accurate predictions on real-world cases.

 📌 **Final Output:**
 - **Preprocessed data files:** `train_X.npy`, `train_y.npy`, `test_X.npy`, `test_y.npy`